Focusing on finding energy alternatives and saving the environment, Jim likes to consider ways in which the cars we

 Smart Car Fuel and Mileage

-You may have noticed a change at some of your local car dealerships lately.
-Maybe you've seen some small, funny looking cars on their lots?
-Reminiscent of the '70s oil crisis?
+You may have noticed the Smart Cars at some of your local car dealerships.
+Have you seen those small, funny-looking cars reminiscent of the '70s oil crisis?
 Well here's everything you want to know about the Smart Car.

-These cars get excellent gas mileage at around 40 MPG, and they weigh 700 pounds less than almost any other American car.
+Smart Cars get excellent gas mileage at around 40 MPG, and they weigh 700 pounds less than almost any other American car.
 They're also relatively cheap!
 At $12,000, many can afford a new one.

 How far can you drive a Smart Car before stopping for gas?

 So since the Smart Car ForTwo has a fuel tank capacity of 8.7 gallons (including a 1.3 gallon reserve) and gets around 40 miles per gallon (MPG), you can squeeze out about 350 miles before stopping for gas.

 Fuel-injected, of course, but don't put regular 87 octane in this baby.
 You'll need to pay extra to use the manufacturer's recommended (mandated?) minimum of 91 octane.
 Does that wipe out the savings you get from the fuel efficiency?
 Don't forget to take that into consideration when forking your precious money over to the dealer.
 It may cost more in the long run to buy and operate a ForTwo than keeping your current vehicle.

 Smart Car ForTwo: Details

 How fast does a Smart Car go?

 The Smart Car ForTwo's speed is regulated and capped at about 90 miles per hour (MPH).
 If you're looking to race your neighbor, acceleration is gauged at 0-60 in about 12.8 seconds.
 That makes the Smart Car faster than my Hyundai was back in high school, but probably slower than my hand-me-down 1976 Ford Granada Ghia 302 4-door sedan (am I dating myself?).